To help us direct you question to the best team to provide an answer please select which option best descibes you.

 The Paysafe Partner Code sets out Paysafe’s expectations for how our partners conduct their business and we expect that they and anyone that they in turn work with to deliver products and/or services to Paysafe will comply with these principles.

-Please click here to check the Paysafe Partner Code.
+Please click here to check the Paysafe Partner Code in English.

 Paysafe strives to foster a culture of openness and accountability in order to ensure the proper handling of any unethical and dishonest actions.
 As such, we committed to creating an open-door culture and encourage anybody working for or with Paysafe to raise their concerns about misconduct without fear of retaliation.